Top Application Maintenance KPIs to Optimize Performance

 Application Uptime Percentage

-- What It Measures: The percentage of time your application is available and operational.
+• What It Measures: The operational percentage of time your application is available.

-- Ideal Target: A reliable provider should aim for 99.9% uptime or higher.
+• Target: Reliable providers should aim for 99.9% or greater.

-- Why It Matters: Quick resolution times minimize disruptions to users and business processes.
+• Why It Matters: Fast resolution times reduce disturbance of consumers and business operations.

 Mean Time Between Failures (MTBF)

-- Why It Matters: A higher MTBF indicates a stable and well-maintained application.
+• Why It Matters: A greater MTBF points to a consistent and well-maintaining application.

-- Ideal Target: Longer intervals between failures reflect better preventative maintenance.
+• Ideal Target: Longer intervals between breakdowns mirror improved preventative maintenance.

 Patch Management and Security Updates

-- What It Measures: The frequency and timeliness of applying security patches and updates.
+• What It Measures: How often and timely security patches and updates are applied?

 Customer Satisfaction Score (CSAT)